 At the end of each placement students are required to complete an evaluation of their practice learning experience.
-This forms part of the continuous quality assurance of the practice environment where effective practice can be highlighted and areas for improvement identified.
+This forms part of the continuous quality assurance of the practice environment where good practice can be highlighted and areas for improvement identified.
+It is an NMC requirement that each placement is evaluated by students.

-The Practice Evaluation form is found in the Final tab of the placement page within the ePAD.
+The Practice Evaluation form is found in the Final tab on the placement page within the ePAD (shown).
+It can only be completed once per placement.